JoeZhuo-ZY/Adversarial-Security-of-FDC/README.md

 >
 > Yue Zhuo and Zhiqiang Ge*

-We also released the trained model checkpoints and calculated adversarial samples
+We also released the trained model checkpoints and calculated adversarial samples.

 ## Repository Structure
 `attacks/` contains the the implementations of adversarial attack methods